mdn/browsercompat/api.md

     }

-# History
+# History Resources

-History objects are created when a Resource is created, updated, or deleted.
+History Resources are created when a Resource is created, updated, or deleted.
 By navigating the history chain, a caller can see the changes of a resource over time.